deeputech/deeputech.github.io/_posts/2019-07-23-jhipster-microservices-with-istio-service-mesh-on-kubernetes.md

 ## Preparing the Kubernetes cluster

 First, let us prepare a Kubernetes cluster to deploy Istio and our application containers.
-Follow the instructions for anyone of the platforms you prefer.
+Follow the instructions for any one of the platforms you prefer.

 ### Prerequisites